-A Grand Prairie personal injury lawyer could help injured individuals seek justice for their injuries.
-For more information about your rights and legal options, speak to a seasoned attorney about the circumstances leading up to your injury and the damages you have suffered since.
+A Grand Prairie personal injury lawyer could help hurt individuals seek justice for their damages.
+For more information about your rights and legal options, speak to a seasoned attorney about the circumstances leading up to your accident and the damages you have suffered since.

-Personal injury law covers many types of accidents, damages, and injuries.
-Civil suits filed under these laws are meant to compensate the victim of an injury or their surviving family members for damages, typically those caused by the negligence of one or more parties.
+Personal injury law covers many types of accidents and damages.
+Civil suits filed under these laws are meant to compensate the hurt person of a severe injury or their surviving family members for damages, typically those caused by the negligence of one or more parties.

 Legal negligence involves harm to a person created by someone else’s negligent or intentional actions or inaction.
 The legal theory of negligence has four requirements, which include:

 - A duty of care owed to another person

 - A breach of that duty of care

 - Proximate cause of an accident as a result of the breach

 - Demonstrable injuries and losses stemming from the accident

 When a Grand Prairie court affirms that someone’s actions or negligence meet all four of these requirements, that person is legally negligent and could be held liable for damages.

 For example, all drivers owe a duty of care to other vehicles and pedestrians while using the road, since part of the privilege of having a driver’s license is agreeing to drive in a way that is safe and does not endanger others.
 If a person breaches this duty by—for instance—driving negligently by texting and driving or driving under the influence, anyone hurt by that breach of duty could potentially seek compensation from the negligent driver.